What is a Plugin?

 });

-4. Add the following options to tsconfig.js to support importing cogs-plugin-manifest.js:
+4. If using Typescript, add the following options to tsconfig.js to support importing cogs-plugin-manifest.js:

 {